nikita-petrashen/openmax/README.md

 4. Compute probabilities as a SoftMax over the recalibrated logits
 5. Classify a sample as "unknown" either if the respective probability is the largest or all of the probabilities fall below a threshold

+For more details please see the [paper](https://vast.uccs.edu/~abendale/papers/0348.pdf).

 #### How to select a threshold
-Treshold value may be selected so that a certain percent (99%, for example) is classified as "known"
+Treshold value may be selected so that a certain percent (99%, for example) of the train set is classified as "known".
 #### Note
 I believe it is not stated clearly in the paper, but you can use embeddings from any other layer than from the penultimate one to fit the Weibull models.
 For example, the layer before the penultimate layer is a good choice for this, as embeddings in